Messenger (horse): Pedigree

 Along with three other stallions, (Medley, Sharp, and Diomed), Messenger provided the type of foal that was needed for the era of long-distance (stamina and speed) racing popular in the early days of the American sport.

-He was sired by Mambrino, who was sired by Engineer, who was sired by Sampton, who was the sire of Bay Molton, a racing horse.
+He was sired by Mambrino, who was sired by Engineer, who was sired by Sampson, who was the sire of Bay Malton, a racing horse.
 His dam was Turf; grand-dam was Regulus, who was closely related to Leviathan, a racing horse.
 Messenger was inbred to Cade in the third and fourth generations of his pedigree.
 Mambrino also traced straight back to Blaze, the father of trotters.
 Messenger has crosses to all three of the Thoroughbred foundation sires, particularly Godolphin Arabian.